odow/StochOptFormat/README.md

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?

   A: MathOptFormat can be read and writen by most programming languages.
 In addition, it is very general and easy to extend.
-Please read Section 2 of [2] for more details behind the design decisions behind MathOptFormat.
+Please read Section 2 of [2] for more a discussion of the design decisions behind MathOptFormat.

 - Q: You don't expect me to write these by hand do you?